castillohair/enhancer-design/README.md

 ### Use pre-designed synthetic enhancers

-Synthetic enhancers can be extracted from the included Atlases without running any code.
+Synthetic enhancers can be extracted from the included Atlas without running any code.
 In general, you will need to search for a cell type / tissue / cell state that most closely represents the desired target within the [DHS64]() and [DHS733]() modeled samples, and then find relevant enhancers in the Atlas files.

 Note that a subset of DHS64-designed enhancers has been experimentally validated in cell lines and mouse retina in our publication.
-Thus, we recommend preferentially using these if the cell type of interest can be adequately represented by any of these cell lines, and an enhancer with the desired activity can be found.
+We recommend preferentially using these if the cell type of interest can be adequately represented by any of these cell lines, and an experimentally characterized enhancer with the desired activity can be found.

 ### Design new enhancers

-Reasons to generate new enhancers beyond the Atlases may include: 1) designing enhancers with different lengths, 2) fine-tuning target activity, 3) targeting multiple cell types.
+Reasons to generate new enhancers beyond the Atlas may include: 1) designing enhancers with different lengths, 2) fine-tuning target activity, 3) targeting multiple cell types.

 To design new enhancers, packages in the "Requirements" section above must be present, and the appropriate model weights should be downloaded into [`models`](./models/), for which we provide download scripts.
 Then, start from the appropriate python file in the `design` folder and modify accordingly.